-All matters of executive compensation are reviewed and approved by the Compensation Committee of the Board of Directors.
-This includes approving amounts of compensation and the timing of all grants.
-The Compensation Committee has access to compensation experts, and has used Hewitt Associates to provide consulting services with respect to the Company's executive compensation practices including salary, bonus, perquisites, equity incentive awards, deferred compensation and other matters.
+All matters of our executive compensation programs are reviewed and approved by the Compensation Committee of the Board of Directors.
+This includes approving both the amounts of compensation and the timing of all grants.
+The Compensation Committee is given full access to compensation experts, and has elected to use Hewitt to provide consulting services with respect to the Company's executive compensation practices including salary, bonus, perquisites, equity incentive awards, deferred compensation and other matters.
 The Compensation Committee regularly meets with Hewitt representatives without the presence of Company management.

-More details regarding the employment agreements of our management investors are summarized below .
+More details regarding the employment agreements of our management investors are summarized below.

-Executive Perquisites: We annually review the Company's practices for executive perquisites with the assistance of our compensation consultant.
-We believe that the market trend is moving toward a cash allowance in lieu of various specific executive benefits such as automobile plans, financial planning consulting, or club fees.
-We have granted an annual allowance of \$25,000 to Mr. Reed, \$15,000 to Mr. Vermeylen and \$10,000 to Messrs.
+Executive Perquisites : We annually review the Company's practices for executive perquisites with the assistance of our compensation consultant.
+We believe that the market trend is moving toward a cash allowance in lieu of various specific executive benefits such as automobile plans, financial planning consulting or club fees.
+We have granted an annual allowance of \$25,000 to Mr. Reed, \$15,000 to Mr. Vermulen and \$10,000 to Messrs.
 O'Neill, Walsh and Riordan to cover these types of benefits.
 This approach reduces the administrative burden of such programs and satisfies the desire to target market practices.
 These allowances are not included as eligible compensation for bonus or other purposes and do not represent a significant portion of the executive's total compensation.
+Our Board has also adopted policies regarding the personal use of the company owned aircraft by our TEOs.
+Generally, personal use is permitted, subject to availability.
+Personal use of the Company aircraft is principally that of our Chief Executive Officer.
+Personal use by other TEOs is infrequent.
+We calculate compensation for personal use based on the incremental costs of operating the aircraft.
+The largest single component of this cost is fuel.
+The 2008 Summary Compensation Table beginning on page 20 of this proxy statement contains itemized disclosure of all perquisites to our TEOs, regardless of amount.

-Deferred Compensation Plans: Our Deferred Compensation Plan allows certain employees, including the TEOs, to defer receipt of salary and/or bonus payments.
+Deferred Compensation Plan : Our Deferred Compensation Plan allows certain employees, including the TEOs, to defer receipt of salary and/or bonus payments.
 Deferred amounts are credited with earnings or losses based on the rate of return of mutual funds selected by the participants in the plan.
 We do not "match" amounts that are deferred by employees in the Deferred Compensation Plan except to the extent that employees in the plan have their match in the 401(k) plan limited as a result of participating in the Deferred Compensation Plan.
 In those cases, the lost match would be credited to the Deferred Compensation Plan.
-Distributions are paid either upon termination or returned at a specified date (at least two years after the original deferral) in the future, as elected by the employee.
+Distributions are paid either upon termination of employment or at a specified date (at least two years after the original deferral) in the future, as elected by the employee.
 The employee may elect to receive payments in either a lump sum or a series of installments.
 Participants may defer up to 100% of salary and bonus payments.
 The Deferred Compensation Plan is not funded by us, and participants have an unsecured contractual commitment from us to pay the amounts due.
 When such payments are due to employees, the cash will be distributed from our general assets.